 Rent: Filmed Live on Broadway.
 Since this is a filmed stage version it has the original Tune Up #1 song.

-Sweeney Todd: The Demon Barber of Fleet Street (2007 Movie Adaptation).
+Sweeney Todd: The Demon Barber of Fleet Street (2007 movie).
 This is the movie version that cuts out the original Prologue opening song from the musical, but the story still makes sense.

 Resources – Websites and Apps

-Hamilton Musical the official website where to get tickets for all current/upcoming productions of Hamilton.
+Hamilton Musical.This is the official website where to get tickets for all current/upcoming productions of Hamilton.

-The Phantom of the Opera the official website where to get tickets for all current/upcoming productions of The Phantom of the Opera.
+The Phantom of the Opera.
+This is the official website where to get tickets for all current/upcoming productions of The Phantom of the Opera.

 Those two shows are the only ones I’ve mentioned with major productions/tours happening as of this episode release.
 Definitely look out for local productions of the other shows.
 They’re all great if you get a chance to see them.